 Raise your hand if you’ve ever had bloody, blistered, or swollen feet after a ruck march.
 Well, the good news is, your feet will get used to the punishment of military life.
 But the bad news is that if you cannot find the right boots for ruck marching, you’ll be walking with blisters for the rest of your contract.
 Ruck marching is one of the brutally necessary tasks soldiers, Marines, high-speed airmen, and sailors perform.
 It doesn’t matter how many pushups, sit-ups, and pull-ups you can do or how fast you can run around a 1-mile track, a 45-pound bag gets heavy for everyone.

 Aside from proper uniform fit and ruck for a march, the only really important things are a decent pair of socks and an excellent pair of boots for ruck marching.
 First, are you going to be rucking for time or completion?
 On or off the trail?
 Dirt or paved road?
 All of the above?
 These are questions you should ask yourself what kind of footwear you’ll be fielding that day.
 The list we’ll present today will cover two categories: 12-milers and objective-based boots.

 12-milers are boots that are best suited when carrying a strict 35 pounds over a single type of terrain, usually road, in a set amount of time.
-These are boots that you can run in with little or no risk to your ankle stability.
+These are boots you can run in with little or no risk to your ankle stability.
 Then there are the objective-based boots.
-These boots are designed to carry you and 100 pounds up a mountainside in the rain.
+These boots carry you and 100 pounds up a mountainside in the rain.
 You probably couldn’t run very far or fast, but you can walk forever in a pair of objective-based boots.